LED Tennis Court Lighting

 How Many Lumens to Light a Tennis Court?

 When lighting up a tennis court, we recommend that you determine the light levels you want (foot candles).
 Create a lighting plan to achieve those light levels.
 A lighting plan will give you a visual report of foot candle readings across the court.
 Along with the fixtures used to achieve the results and lumens per fixture.

 What Beam Angle Is Ideal for Tennis Court Lights?

 Wide beam angles are best.
 Tight beam angles are good for stadium lights.
 But we’d only recommend that if you are lighting up the US Open stadium.

 What Are the Common Tennis Court Fixture Mounting Methods?

-For outdoor tennis court lights, they are typically pole mounted fixtures, and the most common mount is slip fitter and straight arm pole mount.
+For outdoor tennis court lights, they’re pole mounted fixtures.
+And the most common mount is slip fitter and straight arm pole mount.

-For indoor courts, ceiling mounting options include eye hook, pendant mount and wire/chain suspended mount.
+For indoor courts they’re several ceiling mounting options available.
+These include eye hook, pendant mount and wire/chain suspended mount.